Extracting Mellin moments of double parton distributions from lattice data: Fit results

+Each data point in Figure~\ref{fig:omega-dependence} results from combining all pairs of $\mvec{y}$ and $\mvec{p}$ that give the same $\omega$.
+Even with this combination the result is still statistics limited, especially for larger values of $|\omega|$.
+Averaging only over pairs of $\mvec{y}$ and $\mvec{p}$ that are related by lattice symmetries would give points with yet larger statistical errors and not permit us to assess the size of lattice artifacts in the $\omega$ dependence.

+The figure shows that data points receiving only contributions from $|\mvec{P}| = \sqrt{3}$ tend to deviate systematically from those with contributions from $|\mvec{P}| = \sqrt{3}$ and $2 \sqrt{3}$.
+We recall that we have only one momentum with $|\mvec{P}| = \sqrt{3}$, whereas the data with $|\mvec{P}| = 2 \sqrt{3}$ includes four momenta and thus benefits from averaging over different spatial directions.
+We also note that time reversal (which flips the sign of $\mvec{p}$ but not of $\mvec{y}$) implies that the $\omega$ distribution must be symmetric, whilst the central values of the $|\mvec{P}| = \sqrt{3}$ data are slightly asymmetric in $\omega$.
+We shall not investigate this issue further, because the observed deviations are not significant within statistical errors.

 In Table~\ref{tab:fit-results} we list the results of the fits that will be discussed in the following.
-We note that the $\chi^2$ of the data was computed \emph{without} taking into account the statistical correlations between data points at different $y$ and $\omega$.
+We note that the $\chi^2$ of the data was computed \emph{without} taking into account the statistical correlations between data points at different $\omega$.
 This is because the corresponding correlation matrix is very close to singular, such that its inversion would be affected by severe instabilities.
 With correlations between data points being neglected, the resulting values of $\chi^2$ per degree of freedom are significantly below $1$ in all our fits.

 In the left panels of the following figures, we show the fits of $\hat{A}(\omega)$ with their error bands, together with the fitted data points.
-The latter are obtained by dividing the data for $A(\omega, y^2)$ in the range \eqref{fit-range} by the function $K(y^2)$, which is evaluated with the fit specified in \eqref{y-ansatz} and \eqref{y-fit}.
-The errors on the data points are obtained with the jackknife method.

 In the right panels of the same figures, we show the resulting value of $J(\zeta)$, multiplied by the factor $f$ from \eqref{sr-factor}.
 We recall that, according to the number sum rule \eqref{eq:sr-proton}, one should have $f J(\zeta = 0) = 2$ up to corrections of parametric order $\alpha_s^2$ or $(\Lambda \ms y_{\text{cut}})^2$.